Multiplier Hopf algebroids. Basic theory and examples: Multiplier Hopf algebroids

-We present these calculations and the key relations satisfied by the canonical maps in the form of commutative diagrams, where one can verify that all of the maps involved are well-defined on the underlying tensor products.
+To establish our main result and the key properties multiplier bialgebroids, we need to perform a fair amount of calculations involving the associated canonical maps.
+We present these calculations and the key relations satisfied by the canonical maps in the form of commutative diagrams, where one can verify that all of the maps involved are well-defined on the underling tensor products.
+Additionally, we write out the key relations in the generalised Sweedler notation \new introduced at the end of \S\ref{section:left} and of \S\ref{section:right}, respectively. \old \begin{definition} An \emph{antipode} for a multiplier bialgebroid $\mathcal{A}=(A,B,C,t_{B},t_{C}$, $\Deltart,\Deltalt)$ is a linear map $S \colon A \to \new M(A)\old$ satisfying the following conditions: \begin{enumerate} \item $S$ is an anti-homomorphism \new such that $S(A)A=A=AS(A)$\old; \item the extension of $S$ to $M(A)$ satisfies $S\circ t_{B} = \id_{B}$ and $S\circ t_{C} = \id_{C}$; \item there exist a left counit $\epslt$ and a right counit $\epsrt$ for $\mathcal{A}$ such that the following diagrams commute, where the unlabelled maps are given by multiplication:

-Additionally, we write out the key relations in a generalised Sweedler notation which is more intuitive but not so easily made precise.
-We shall not attempt to formalize it and note that for every expression involving this notation, one needs to check whether it is well-defined.
-In the context of multiplier Hopf algebras, the correct usage of this notation is explained in \cite{daele:0,daele:tools}.
-With these words of warning, given a multiplier bialgebroid $\mathcal{A}=(A,B,C,S_{B},S_{C},\Delta_{B},\Delta_{C})$, we write \sindex{a1}{$\sum a_{(1)} \otimes a_{(2)}$}{Sweedler notation} \sindex{a2}{$\sum a_{[1]} \otimes a_{[2]}$}{Sweedler notation} where the right hand sides are purely formal expressions, and

-where the expressions on the right hand side are elements of certain tensor products of $A$ with itself.
-For example, a linear map $\epsb \colon A\to B$ is a left counit for $\mathcal{A}$ if and only if